michaelheilmann/idlib/README.md

 Find the build instrutions for the respective systems below:
 - [Building *IdLib Math*: Windows 11/Visual Studio Community](building-under-windows-11-visual-studio-community-20222)
 - [Building *IdLib Math*: Linux](building-under-linux)

+## Documentation
+The documentation is provided as a set of MarkDown files directly in this repository.

+Start reading the documentation here [documentation/idlib-math.md](documentation/idlib-math.md).